Blue Note Records: Cover art

 In 1956, Blue Note employed Reid Miles, an artist who worked for Esquire magazine.
 The cover art produced by Miles, often featuring Wolff's photographs of musicians in the studio, was as influential in the world of graphic design as the music within would be in the world of jazz.
 Under Miles, Blue Note was known for their striking and unusual album cover designs.
 Miles' graphical design was distinguished by its tinted black and white photographs, creative use of sans-serif typefaces, and restricted color palette (often black and white with a single color), and frequent use of solid rectangular bands of color or white, influenced by the Bauhaus school of design.

 Though Miles' work is closely associated with Blue Note and has earned iconic status and frequent homage, Miles was only a casual jazz fan, according to Richard Cook; Blue Note gave him several copies of each of the many dozens of albums he designed, but Miles gave most to friends or sold them to second-hand record shops.
 A few mid-1950s album covers featured drawings by a then-unknown Andy Warhol.

 Some of his most celebrated designs adorned the sleeves of albums such as Midnight Blue, Out to Lunch!, Unity, Somethin' Else, Let Freedom Ring, Hub-Tones, No Room for Squares, Cool Struttin', and The Sidewinder.

 Lion retires; Wolff dies

 Blue Note was acquired by Liberty Records in 1965 and Lion, who had difficulties working within a larger organization, retired in 1967.
-Reid Miles' association with the label ended around this time.
-For a few years most albums were produced by Wolff or pianist Duke Pearson, who had succeeded Ike Quebec in A&R in 1963 after he died, but Wolff died in 1971 and Pearson left in the same year.
+Reid Miles' association with the label ended in late 1967.
+In 1968, Liberty Records was acquired by Transamerica Corporation, a holding company.
+The same year, United Artists Records merged with Liberty, along with its subsidiary labels including Blue Note.
+In 1972, the group was consolidated into one entity as United Artists Records.
+From late 1967 to 1971, recording sessions were produced by Wolff or pianist Duke Pearson, who had succeeded Ike Quebec in A&R in 1963 (following Quebec's death).
+Francis Wolff died in 1971 and Pearson left the label in the same year.

 At the end of the 1960s, the company headquarters were moved to 1776 Broadway.